🔴Is Trump About To Start A War? 2025-10-22 18:06

 Yeah, but I don't care about that.

-But the point is Trinidad and or Tobago don't have the military capabilities to deal with a narco-terrorist state.
+But the point is, Trinidad and or Tobago don't have the military capabilities to deal with a narco-terrorist state.

-So it's in our interests.
+So it's in our interest.

-And then this government, who also has firsthand knowledge, like, hey, great, please do it because we can't.
+And then this government, who also has first-hand knowledge, like, hey, great, please do it because we can't.

 They may say that, but not me.

-I asked him about the Nebu convention.
+I asked him about the Geneva Convention.

-It's like Do you care about winning ever?
+Do you care about winning ever?

 Yeah.

-There's people in Miami off the coast.
+The false equivalencies that he gave, there's people in Miami off the coast.

-So yeah, people hanging out on boats coming around.
+Yeah, so people hanging out on boats coming around.

 Yeah, maybe they have drugs, maybe they don't.